Towards Web3 Applications: Easing the Access and Transition: Research Result

 \subsubsection{Key Findings}

-We summarized key findings from the interviews that can support the proposed framework and implementation as a use case.
-The overall feedback of four developers was positive with the fifth one being neutral.
-The key findings are as:
+We summarized key findings from the surveys that can support the proposed framework \textsc{WebttCom} and implementation as a use case.
+Out of the 1,000 practitioners we invited, we received feedback from 58 valid respondents.
+Approximately 80\% of the responses were positive, and around 20\% were neutral; see Fig.~\ref{fig:survey}.
+For clarity, we referenced five highly representative responses in Appendix-B during our discussion of the key findings, listed as follows:

-\textit{1) \textbf{Necessity - Enable Guided and Structured Design: }} Building Web3 technology into Web2 systems can solve critical security and trust issues in Web2 systems, especially for businesses across multi-organizations.
+\textit{1) \textbf{Necessity - enable guided and structured design: }} Building Web3 technology into Web2 systems can solve critical security and trust issues in Web2 systems, especially for businesses across multi-organizations.
 Web2 systems are centralized and can hardly achieve trust across organizations, while the inherent consensus mechanism of Web3 technology can provide verified single-ground truth and thus build trust across parties.
-The second interviewee stated ``\textit{A transition from Web2 to Web3 will bring the data trustworthiness and cybersecurity guarantee from Web3 to Web2 systems. }''.
+The second surveyee stated, ``\textit{A transition from Web2 to Web3 will bring the data trustworthiness and cybersecurity guarantee from Web3 to Web2 systems. }''.